beliveau-lab/gen575/README.md

 # Course requirements
 Late homework will be accepted, but penalized.
 Specifically, each assignment is worth 100 points, from which 10 points will be deducted for each day (or fraction thereof) that you turn it in late.
 The maximum deduction for being late is 60 points (even if you are more than 6 days late).

+Students may miss lectures without suffering a penalty to their participation grade provided that their absence is cleared with an instructor.
+While we realize it may not always be possile to do this in advance (eg, becauese of illness or emergency), but we please ask when possible that we be given >1 week notice.
+5% will be deducted from the class participation grade for each uncleared absence.

 # Course grade
 Participation: 40% \
 Problem sets: 60% (6, worth 10% each).